-Carbon Trends and Management assesses the stocks, sequestration, management, and vulnerability of carbon at ecosystem to global scales and applies this knowledge through outreach to help managers incorporate climate considerations into forest carbon management.
+Carbon Trends and Management assesses the stocks, sequestration, management, and vulnerability of carbon at ecosystem to global scales, shares this knowledge through outreach, and supports carbon- and climate-informed forest management.

 The Carbon Trends and Management theme includes projects that produce and share information about land use, management, and climate change impacts on the carbon cycle.
 Our work creates resources that help managers consider climate change risks and take actions that maintain or enhance carbon benefits, primarily on forest lands.
 Focal areas include: assessing land use change and forest management effects on soil carbon, quantifying forest carbon dynamics and their drivers, and identifying linkages between carbon management decisions and related ecosystem services.
 Outreach efforts translate this science into resources and training opportunities, involving managers and partner organizations in the co- development of carbon management tools.

 "WOW!
 Thanks so much for the prompt response.
 This is exactly why I reach out to someone more knowledgeable than I regarding carbon."

 - Amanda Fordham, Manager of Science Information, Colorado State Forest Service